C/2023 A3 (Tsuchinshan-ATLAS): How to See the Comet of the Year Tonight?

 Comet Tsuchinshan-ATLAS: Bottom line

-Comet C/2023 A3 (Tsuchinshan-ATLAS) is already visible with binoculars from the Southern Hemisphere and will soon be visible from the Northern Hemisphere.
-Around October 12, 2024, it could reach magnitude -4 and become one of the brightest comets visible in the Northern Hemisphere in the last 100 years!
+Comet C/2023 A3 (Tsuchinshan-ATLAS) is already visible with binoculars and the naked eye from the Southern Hemisphere and will soon be well visible from the Northern Hemisphere.
+Around October 12, 2024, it could reach magnitude -5 and become one of the brightest comets visible in the Northern Hemisphere in the last 100 years!
 Use the Star Walk 2 app to locate C/2023 A3 (Tsuchinshan-ATLAS) in the sky.
 The app's Time Machine feature will allow you to see the comet's position in your sky in the future.
 Watch our video tutorial to learn how to use this feature.

 Trustpilot